 If, for any reason you want to modify the CTA image, you need to repeat the entire process.
 Continue reading Using Google Drawings to Create “Live” Marketing CTAs

 Google Slides allows you to collaboratively create business presentations with others in your organization.
 With Google’s continuous delivery of new features and functionality, there are always new ways to make your presentations more effective.

 Here are some tips and tricks for getting more out of Google Slides.
-If you don’t currently have access to Google Slides, please use our link to sign up for a free 14 day G Suite trial.
 Continue reading 6 Google Slides Tips & Tricks

 If you are thinking about moving from your current email provider to business Gmail for your organization, you’re probably wondering what would be involved with associating existing users’ email addresses, which are in a email@example.com type format, with a new G Suite account.

 Also, what’s the best way to get your users’ often years worth of sent and received email into their Gmail accounts?

 A move to business Gmail involves a number of technical tasks.
 However, this post is designed to provide a mainly non-technical overview of the tasks and options involved.
 Continue reading Moving to Gmail for Business: Migration Options

 Most people are aware of consumer Gmail.
 If you don’t personally use Gmail, you likely receive email from friends and family with gmail.com addresses.